salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-element-outer-text-setter.md

 For security the `HTMLElement#outerText` setter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/HTMLElement/docs/outerText-setter.md -->
-## HTMLElement.prototype.outerText setter [Chrome, Edge, Opera, Safari]
+## set: Element.prototype.outerText [Chrome, Edge, Opera, Safari]

-[`HTMLElement.prototype.outerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/outerText) is a non-standard property.
-As a getter, it returns the same value as `HTMLElement.prototype.innerText`.
-As a setter, it removes the current node and replaces it with the given text.
+### Summary

-Lightning Web Security runs in the main window, where the `<html>`, `<head>`, and `<body>` elements are shared.
-Malicious code can replace the `<head>` and `<body>` elements, corrupting the DOM.
+This property allows users to replace the element with his text.
+In Locker, we share the HEAD and BODY.
+This will allow a malicious user to replace the HEAD and BODY with his text.
+Therefore, corrupting the DOM.

 ### Distorted Behavior

-This distortion sanitizes the given text and prevents it from replacing the shared elements `<head>` and `<body>`.
+This distortion sanitizes and prevents text from replacing the shared elements: HEAD and BODY.

-As a non-standard property, the `outerText` descriptor could be undefined.
-Firefox doesn't support the property, so the distortion does nothing in that browser.
+Note that `outerText` [is not a standard property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/outerText#Browser_compatibility), so the descriptor could be undefined, like in the case of Firefox.
+In this case, this distortion does nothing.
 <!-- END generated embed, please keep comment -->